mehrdad76/Automated-Selfish-Mining-Analysis-in-EPS-Blockchains/Readme.md

     - Storm models in `storm_models` folder.
     - A Python file `EPS_experiments.py` for binary search.
-    - `results` folder containing the results we obtained by running the experiments (also in the paper).
+    - `results` folder %containing the results we obtained by running the experiments (also in the paper).

 To run each of the experiments, simply execute:
 `python3 EPS_experiments.py [gamma]`